-The Royal Canadian Mint and United States Mint Team up to Launch Joint Pride of Two Nations Coin Set

-The Royal Canadian Mint and United States Mint Team up to Launch Joint Pride of Two Nations Coin Set Français
+The Royal Canadian Mint and United States Mint Team Up to Launch Joint Pride of Two Nations Coin Set

 "The maple leaf and eagle are proud symbols of our neighbouring nations, which have grown and prospered together for more than 150 years," said Marie Lemay, President and CEO of the Royal Canadian Mint.
 "We are proud that these same emblems, found on our famous Silver Maple Leaf and Silver Eagle bullion coins, could be brought together in an inspiring new coin set that celebrates the special bond between Canada and the United States."